zero-meta/EasyClangComplete/README.md

 I am not fluent with Windows, so help needed.
 The plugin should work out of the box provided you have clang set up, but this needs testing and probably minor tweaks.
 If you are willing to help, either install the package and report errors or educate me of a simple way to install clang on Windows ^_^.

 ##### Mac  #####
-Unfortunately I do not own a mac, but again, everything should just work.
-If it doesn't - please create an issue and we'll try to resolve it.
+Unfortunately I do not own a mac.
+Trying to build unit tests led me to an error with getting `clang.cindex`.
+So for now it doesn't work on a mac.
+Looking for help with this.
+The test failed like this: https://travis-ci.org/niosus/EasyClangComplete/jobs/126671957

 ## Settings highlights ##
 I will only cover most important settings here.